cjacker/opensource-toolchain-ch32v/README.md

 You may need to press 'RESET' button to reset the board after programming.

-A forked version of [ch55xtool](https://github.com/karlp/ch552tool) can also support program WCH CH32V103/307, you can have a try yourself.
+A forked version of [ch55xtool](https://github.com/karlp/ch552tool) can also support program WCH CH32V103/307, please have a try yourself.

 ## OpenOCD programming

-CH32V do NOT support JTAG and SWD programming / debugging interface, You can not use SWD/JTAG usb adapters to program/debug CH32V.
+CH32V do NOT support JTAG and SWD programming / debugging interface, You can not use SWD/JTAG usb adapters to program or debug CH32V.
 It had a private interface named 'RVSWD' for CH32V103 and above, and a 1-wire interface named 'SDI' for CH32V003.

-And these proprietary interfaces also can not be supported by upstream OpenOCD (up to now, the changes WCH made to OpenOCD is not upstreamed).
+And these proprietary interfaces also can not be supported by upstream OpenOCD (up to v0.12, the changes WCH made to OpenOCD is not upstreamed).

 You have to prepare a 'WCH-LINKE' usb adapter and build a forked version OpenOCD with 'wlink' interface enabled.